practicehelper/business-analytics-ai/README.md

-# Module 1: Foundations of Business Analytics and AI
+# Module 1: Introduction to Business Analytics and AI

 **Course Code:** MBA17500
 **Course Name:** Business Analytics and AI for Decision Making